SnappingTurtle/A11y-Playground/README.md

 Run 'ng build --prod --output-path docs --base-href /<project_name>/' So 'ng build --prod --output-path docs --base-href /A11y-Playground/'

+Or use npm run pages to invoke script

 When the build is complete, make a copy of docs/index.html and name it docs/404.html

 Then when choosing source on GitHub choose docs and publish from the docs folder https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch